livescale/open-api/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Livescale is a platform that enable Liveshopping for Merchants by connecting their e-commerce to our Liveshopping solution.
-This project is for Merchants that operates on e-commerce platform that we do not support yet or for the ones that have very custom needs.
+Livescale is a platform that enables Live shopping for Merchants by connecting their e-commerce to our Live shopping solution.
+This project is for Merchants that operate on an e-commerce platform that we do not support yet or for the ones that have very custom needs.

-This API specification allow you to create a server that will be able to interact with Livescale's Liveshopping App.
+This API specification allows you to create a server that will be able to interact with Livescale's Live shopping App.

 <!-- GETTING STARTED -->
 ## Getting Started